rancher/rancher-catalog/templates/logspout/0/README.md

 ### Info:

-For any services to use Logspout, please make sure to disable the default console options to **None** in Advanced Options of a service.
+For any services launched from the Rancher UI to use Logspout, please make sure to disable the '-t' [tty] option in the Advanced Options of the service definition.